CouncilofLorien/counciloflorien.github.io/docs/cards/F/fled-into-darkness.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable before the strike sequence on The Balrog facing a strike with a prowess higher than his.
 The strike is canceled and The Balrog taps, if untapped.
 The next time The Balrog would otherwise untap, make him tapped instead and discard this card.
-Cannot be duplicated.   "...a thing of terror...flying from Thangorodrim..."_ ***---LotR***
+Cannot be duplicated.   “...a thing of terror...flying from Thangorodrim...”_ ***---LotR***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>